marc-jones/hairythinker-hugo/content/games/2015/05/play-report-twilight-imperium-24-may.md

 that the Hacan now have a fleet of Dreadnoughts and Cruisers in flight range of the planet on which I was born and raised.
-I'm having to decide whether to commit resources to complete my objective *or* to protect the plant on which my family live; it's a decision I wouldn't wish upon my worse enemy.
+I'm having to decide whether to commit resources to complete my objective *or* to protect the plant on which my family live; it's a decision I wouldn't wish upon my worst enemy.
 I just need to maintain control of Mecatol Rex for a little longer, but all of these enemy fleets are making me nervous.